HEALTHY HOME

 A post shared by Urban Jungle Bloggers™ (@urbanjungleblog) on

-Right, so my outdoor garden game is an ongoing work in progress.
-My indoor garden game is non-existent.
-I can grow tomatoes.
-I kill house plants.
+My indoor garden game used to be non-existent.
+I used to kill all sorts of house plants.
 But!
-And that’s a big BUT, I do dream of being a plant lady.
-I dream of a home so drenched in natural light that my plants can’t help but grow and thrive and for this reason, I follow a few plant-loving feeds like this one.
+And that’s a big BUT, this account has helped foster the plant lady inside.
+I’ve always dreamed of a home so drenched in natural light that my plants can’t help but grow and thrive and for this reason, I follow a few plant-loving feeds like this one.
 All.
 The.
 Plants.

 There is a very great chance that this list will continue to grow.
 I know I follow more veggie-growing garden and herb folks than I have shared here but this is where my list begins.
 One of the reasons I love garden feeds on IG so much is because it feels like a social media exhale.
 There’s a lot going on these days and just as my day feels grounded in with some time in my garden at the end of it, the times I am scrolling on socials, the images from the people above also serve as that sweet exhale.
 Gardens are life.
 And there is no greater reminder of the potential of what we can grow, create, change, and nourish than planting a seed and watching it grow into something beautiful.